Frequently Asked Questions

 Can I get a discount?

-We offer a few different price-reduction options: Our one-day seat sale is held each November and requires full payment in advance.
-Group discounts are offered to groups of four or more people who register together and provide full payment in advance.
-Evolution Guide School participants can apply for a scholarship.
-We may occasionally post discounted trips on our Facebook or Twitter pages.
+We offer a few different price-reduction options: Our annual seat sale is held each November and requires full payment in advance.
+Group discounts may be offered to groups of four or more people who register together and provide full payment in advance.
+We may occasionally post discount opportunities on social media.
 Sorry, we do not offer seniors or children discounts.

 Can I register alone?